Global disk model for galaxies NGC 1365, NGC 6946, NGC 7793, UGC 6446: Introduction

 \subsection{Dark matter inside galaxies}

-The question how much dark matter is present in galaxy's interiors remains still open \citep{bib:C8}, \citep{bib:C9} \citet{bib:A9} point out that the better are the data used for constraining the properties of galaxy halos and the better is the quality of simulations, there is more difficulties with dark matter models on galaxy scales.
-Also \citet{bib:A10} says that the case for CDM, having <<a number of stubborn problems>>, is weak judged on the data from galactic scales only.

-This is especially evident from the still growing number of examples of morphologically various galaxies whose rotation curves can be accounted for without dark matter hypothesis by using non-canonical, more realistic approach to mass modeling.
-For example, even though still assuming the simplifying unrealistic axi-symmetry and that the radial mass profile should follow that of luminosity with constant $M/L$ ratio, \citet{bib:A17} were able, under the strict maximum (thick) disk hypothesis, that is, not including a dark halo, to reproduce -- with I-band $M/L$ ratio of $(2.4\pm 0.9)\cdot h_{75}$ and consistently with stellar population synthesis models -- the overall structure of the optical rotation curves for most of galaxies in their sample of 74 spiral galaxies with various surface brightness profiles and rotation curve morphologies.
-They link the poorest fits with non-axisymmetric features, like bars or strong spiral arms, that influence the brightness profiles, the determination of inclination, major-axis position angle, \ect.
-This situation, however, might be cured by considering more realistic models.

-That the interiors of spiral galaxies cannot be dominated by dark matter is also suggested by dynamical arguments.
-As noted by \citet{bib:A17}, if the average projected surface mass density of dark matter halo was greater than that of the optical disk, the common instabilities would be suppressed \citep{bib:ref2} together with lopsided modes \citep{bib:A23} appearing in many disk galaxies.
-In addition, as they point out, there are models that reproduce features of rotation curves within the optical disks on different scales and that the models rarely require dark matter halos \citep{bib:A19,bib:A20,bib:A21}.
+The question of how much dark matter is present in galactic interiors remains open \citep{bib:C9, bib:C8}. \citet{bib:A9} point out that the better the data used for constraining the properties of galactic haloes and the better the quality of simulations, the more difficulties there are with dark matter models on galactic scales.
+In addition, \citet{bib:A10} argue that the case for cold dark matter having 'a number of stubborn problems' is weak, judged on the data from galactic scales only.\\ This is especially evident from the still growing number of examples of morphologically different galaxies whose rotation curves can be accounted for without the dark matter hypothesis by using non-canonical, more realistic approaches to mass modelling.
+For example, even assuming a simplifying unrealistic axisymmetry and that the radial mass profile should follow that of luminosity with a constant mass-to-light ratio, \citet{bib:A17} were able, under the strict maximum (thick) disc hypothesis (i.e. not including a dark halo), to reproduce -- with an $I$-band mass-to-light ratio of $(2.4\pm 0.9)\, h_{75}$ and consistently with stellar population synthesis models -- the overall structure of the optical rotation curves for most galaxies in their sample of 74 spiral galaxies with various surface brightness profiles and rotation curve morphologies.
+They link the poorest fits with non-axisymmetric features, such as bars or strong spiral arms, that influence the brightness profiles, the determination of inclination, major-axis position angle etc. This situation might, however, be improved by considering more realistic models.\\ That the interiors of spiral galaxies cannot be dominated by dark matter is also suggested by dynamical arguments.
+As noted by \citet{bib:A17}, if the average projected surface mass density of a dark matter halo was greater than that of the optical disc, the common instabilities would be suppressed \citep{bib:ref2} together with the lopsided modes \citep{bib:A23} appearing in many disc galaxies.
+In addition, as they point out, there are models that reproduce features of rotation curves within the optical discs on different scales and the models rarely require dark matter haloes \citep{bib:A19,bib:A20,bib:A21}.\\